-9.1 The gas exchange system

-The gas exchange surface in the lungs is extensive, very thin, well supplied with blood and well ventilated.
-The trachea and bronchi provide little resistance to the movement of air to and from the alveoli.

-- a) describe the gross structure of the human gas exchange system - b) observe and draw plan diagrams of the structure of the walls of the trachea, bronchi, bronchioles and alveoli indicating the distribution of cartilage, ciliated epithelium, goblet cells, smooth muscle, squamous epithelium and blood vessels - c) describe the functions of cartilage, cilia, goblet cells, mucous glands, smooth muscle and elastic fibres and recognise these cells and tissues in prepared slides, photomicrographs and electron micrographs of the gas exchange system - d) describe the process of gas exchange between air in the alveoli and the blood
+Learning outcomes Candidates should be able to: 9.1 The gas exchange system The gas exchange surface in the lungs is extensive, very thin, well supplied with blood and well ventilated.
+The trachea and bronchi provide little resistance to the movement of air to and from the alveoli. a) describe the gross structure of the human gas exchange system b) observe and draw plan diagrams of the structure of the walls of the trachea, bronchi, bronchioles and alveoli indicating the distribution of cartilage, ciliated epithelium, goblet cells, smooth muscle, squamous epithelium and blood vessels c) describe the functions of cartilage, cilia, goblet cells, mucous glands, smooth muscle and elastic fibres and recognise these cells and tissues in prepared slides, photomicrographs and electron micrographs of the gas exchange system d) describe the process of gas exchange between air in the alveoli and the blood 9.2 Smoking Smoking is one of the major avoidable risk factors of chronic, life-threatening diseases of the gas exchange and circulatory systems. a) describe the effects of tar (and the carcinogens it contains) in tobacco smoke on the gas exchange system with reference to lung cancer and chronic obstructive pulmonary disease (COPD) b) describe the short-term effects of nicotine and carbon monoxide on the cardiovascular system

-9.2 Smoking

-Smoking is one of the major avoidable risk factors of chronic, life-threatening diseases of the gas exchange and circulatory systems.

-- a) describe the effects of tar and carcinogens in tobacco smoke on the gas exchange system with reference to lung cancer and chronic obstructive pulmonary disease (COPD) - b) describe the short-term effects of nicotine and carbon monoxide on the cardiovascular system